fdileta/gitlab-dbt-project/extract/saas_usage_ping/README.md

 The `instance queries` generate data about GitLab.com as a whole, while the `namespace queries` generate data about each namespace on GitLab.com.
 Data is stored in the table:
 - `RAW.SAAS_USAGE_PING.INSTANCE_SQL_METRICS` - this data is generated results of `SQL` queries.
-    - Note: this is table is deprecated as of Nov 2022,  as only the `combined` metrics are persisted into Snowflake
+    - Note: this is table is deprecated as of Nov 2022,  as only the `combined` metrics are persisted into Snowflake in the table `INSTANCE_COMBINED_METRICS`.
 - `RAW.SAAS_USAGE_PING.INSTANCE_SQL_ERROR` - this table contains `SQL` commands where error pops-up with the error description.
 If there is any record in this table, means some `SQL` query failed with an execution and the `Data team` will be alerted - via logs in `Airflow` and in [Trusted data framework (`TDF`)](https://about.gitlab.com/handbook/business-technology/data-team/platform/#tdf).
 - `RAW.SAAS_USAGE_PING.GITLAB_DOTCOM_NAMESPACE` - namespace data is stored in this table